Wekiwa Springs State Park: History

-In the 1800s, Central Florida was primarily agricultural; however, with the end of the Civil War, a tourist trade started to take advantage of Florida’s temperate winters, long summers and natural environment, and out of that growth came Wekiwa Springs.
-In 1941, the Apopka Sportsmen’s Club purchased the property from the Wilson Cypress Company, which had maintained a small turpentine camp in what is now the park, maintaining the area for recreational use.
+In the 1800s, Central Florida was primarily agricultural; however, with the end of the Civil War, a tourist trade started to take advantage of Florida's temperate winters, long summers and natural environment, and out of that growth came Wekiwa Springs.
+In 1941, the Apopka Sportsmen's Club purchased the property from the Wilson Cypress Company, which had maintained a small turpentine camp in what is now the park, maintaining the area for recreational use.
 John H. Land, Mayor of Apopka, Florida, and co-owner of the Apopka Sportsmen's Club campaigned the Florida State Legislature for three years to preserve the land.
 By 1969 the state of Florida expressed interest in the property for use as a state park, and, starting in 1970, visitors have come for the natural spring, crystal clear water, and the area's wildlife.
 The spring maintains a year-round water temperature of 72 F.

 Attractions

 The spring

 The main attraction at Wekiwa Springs Park is the spring, providing approximately 42 million gallons of water to the Wekiva River each day.
 The swimming area varies in depth from under a foot to five feet, and a small 15–20 ft cavern at the source of the spring.
 The cavern extends deeper into a cave, which has been explored in great detail.
 SCUBA and cave diving is strictly prohibited.
 The park has a nature center, and access to Wekiwa Springs, Wekiwa Springs Run, Rock Springs Run and the Wekiva River.
-Picnic pavilions equipped with charcoal grills exist in the picnic area.
-Canoes can be rented at the nature center.
+Picnic pavilions are equipped with charcoal grills, electricity, water, and picnic tables.
+Canoes and kayaks can be rented at the nature center.
 There are four campsites in Wekiwa Springs State Park that can only be accessed by canoe or kayak.